BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 building and claims related expert witness designations, the Sheldon, Wisconsin Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides construction claims and trial support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house resources which comprise construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the organization brings national experience and local capabilities to Sheldon and the surrounding areas.
+Through over four thousand engineering, construction, and builders standard of care related expert designations, the Sheldon, Wisconsin Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+In connection with in house assets which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the construction experts group brings specialized experience and local capabilities to Sheldon and the surrounding areas.

 Construction Expert Witness News & Info